Editorial Policy

 Research Involving Human Subjects

 All studies involving human subjects must be in accordance with the Helsinki Declaration.
-The author should ensure that the manuscript contains a statement that all procedures were performed in compliance with relevant laws and institutional guidelines and that the appropriate institutional committee(s) have approved them.
-Authors should include a statement in the manuscript that informed consent was obtained for experimentation with human subjects.
-The privacy rights of human subjects must always be observed.
-Manuscripts with suspected ethical problems will be investigated according to Committee on Publication Ethics (COPE) Guidelines.
+Authors must ensure that the manuscript contains a statement that all procedures were performed in compliance with relevant laws and institutional guidelines and that the ethics committee(s) have approved the research (including the name and reference number of the committee).
+Authors must also contain a statement in the manuscript that informed consent was obtained from all human research participants, involving the case details or other personal information/images of patients and any other individuals.
+Written informed consents must be retained by the author and copies of the consents or evidence that such consents have been obtained must be provided.
+The privacy rights of human subjects must always be respected.

 Research Involving Animals

-If a study is granted an exemption from requiring ethics approval, the name of the ethics committee granting the exemption and the reason(s) for the exemption should be detailed.
+If the study is granted an exemption from requiring ethics approval, the name of the ethics committee granting the exemption and the reason(s) for the exemption should be detailed.
 Editors will take account of animal welfare issues and reserve the right to reject a manuscript, especially if the research involves protocols that are inconsistent with commonly accepted norms of animal research.

 Research Involving Cell Lines